Private clinic

 All cases

-Company.
-A private medical center in a large city.
-Strong equipment, market-level prices, but inquiries often “go off to think” — and book with the clinic next door.
+A private medical center in a million-plus city.
+Strong equipment, market-level prices, but leads often "go think about it" — and book with a nearby clinic.

 Symptom

-Plenty of first calls, but only a handful turn into bookings.
-Ads pushed equipment and prices — didn't work.
-Why people left was a mystery.
+Plenty of first calls, but very few convert to a booking.
+Advertising pushed equipment and prices — it didn't work.
+Why people left was unclear.

 False hypothesis

-“People choose us on price and equipment.”
-That's where the budget went.
+"They choose us by price and equipment."
+That's what the budget was invested in.

 Goal

-Understand how people really decide where to go with a health problem.
+Understand how people actually decide where to go with a health issue.

 Who we invited

-20 people who called or left an inquiry in the past month — both those who booked and those who didn't.
+20 people who called or left a request in the last month — both those who booked and those who left.

 Format